Dual High School/College Enrollment

 Q: Does UMSL have any athletic teams?

 A: Yes.
 UMSL competes in the Great Lakes Valley Conference at the NCAA Division II level.
-The Tritons fields 11 athletic teams.
-Men’s sports include; baseball, basketball, soccer, golf, and tennis.
-Women’s sports include; basketball, golf, soccer, softball, tennis, and volleyball.
+The Tritons fields 13 athletic teams.
+Men’s sports include; baseball, basketball, golf, soccer, swimming/diving, and tennis.
+Women’s sports include; basketball, golf, soccer, softball, swimming/diving, tennis, and volleyball.